(Including recommendations for use in hilly Sheffield)

 - Should I arrange some training?

-- Where can I go on my e-bike? (including using trains)
+- Where can I go on my e-bike, and who with? (including using trains)

 - Where would I find out more/see reviews about e-bikes?